xendworks/xendworks-help-docs/docs/xendcampus/master-configuration/payroll-settings.md

 <hr/>
 ## Employee Provident Fund

-EPF settings allows you to add EPF configurations for the organization, one unique feature that xendcampus offers is you can create EPF configuration for each of the locations individually if you are in multilocation-model or create different EPF configuration for different application id you are in multiapplication-model.
+EPF settings allow you to add EPF configurations for the organization.
+One unique feature that XendCampus offers is the ability to create EPF configurations for each location individually if you are using a multi-location model, or create different EPF configurations for each application ID if you are using a multi-application model.

 <ol>
 <li>Go to **settings** > **Payroll** > **EPF**</li>